|Feudal Status:||Fragmented Imperial State|

-The Duchy of Goldshire is one of Shireroth's two founding Duchies, and its oldest named territory.
+The Warring States of Goldshire are one of Shireroth's two founding Duchies, and is its oldest named territory.
 Despite being demoted or dissolved numerous times throughout Shirerithian history, it survives to the present day, becoming ever more notable for its revival of the quaint religious tradition of throwing bombs about at random.

 Under Shirerithian rule Goldshire continued to play host to other people's wars, a disproportional amount of them involving the forces of Babkha or Babkhi rulers of Elwynn, who seemed to favour Goldshire as a strategic corridor in both the attack and defence of Shirekeep.
 Between these episodic interventions and absorptions into neighbouring territories (most often Brookshire) Goldshire nonetheless exhibited an intermittent shine under certain eminent rulers.
 Duchess Jadie codified much of the Goldshirian aesthetic and culture, alongside Duke Erutirn who established Goldshire's first full-time professional military.
 Baron Wintersong of Ynnraile (later Duke of all Goldshire) gave perhaps more than any other to the artistic and social growth of Goldshire, by way of his record-keeping and storytelling.
 Duke Aryeztur Mejorkhor, while usheing an era of nigh-on genocidal cultural alteration (later diverted to Aryasht) that isn't much talked about and was mostly reverted, nonetheless made lasting contributions such as the expension of the Goldshire Palace and the development of Goldshire's half of the River Elwynn Delta.
 The Dukes Wythe were the fathers of Goldshirian academia, founding the University of Goldshire in Wendor.
 Duke Harvey, being in charge of Goldshire more than once, has also done stuff too minor to name but too important to ignore.
 Goldshire has more recently been under the rule of the Yastrebs (Krasniy and Ryabin), a clan of mild slavic extraction and some Treesian descent whose tenures have mostly been focused on developing the institutions of Goldshirian state and putting an end to the Duchy's history as a mere carpeted floor for passing megalomaniacs.
-After a brief period as Ducal Steward during Duke Ryabin's assumption of the Mango Throne as Kaiser Mo'll I, Count Ryker Everstone of Suthergold has now assumed the Ducal Throne.
+After a brief period as Ducal Steward during Duke Ryabin's assumption of the Mango Throne as Kaiser Mo'll I, Count Ryker Everstone of Suthergold assumed the Ducal Throne.
 Duke Ryker abdicated in 5742 and is remembered as one of Goldshire's most effective and popular rulers and for overseeing Yardistan's introduction as a Goldshirian County.

-Goldshire is seperated by the River Elwynn from most of Benacia, and comprises the entire Eastern (aka Western, for some hidden reason of tradition unsolved by this author) coast of that continent.
+Goldshire is separated by the River Elwynn from most of Benacia, and comprises the entire Eastern (aka Western, for some hidden reason of tradition unsolved by this author) coast of that continent.
 This easy access to riverine and oceanic waters has placed Goldshire in a natural position as a mercantile hub, aided by its substantial natural gold deposits and resultant specialism in the field of currency and bullion.
-Goldshire is divided into four Counties administered along feudal lines: Ransenar, by far the most affluent and educated County hosting the bulk of Goldshirian nobility as well as its capital of Goldshire Hamlet; Ynnraile, the largest and most culturally important County serving as the source of Imperial power and Cedrist spiritual authority over Goldshire; Lunaris, the oldest subdivision of Goldshire and a cherished artistic backwater; and Suthergold, a hitherto barren and ignored land which has grown into a peaceful society with an arcane-steampunk vibe; Yardistan, the titular island of the former state and Goldshirean barony; and Amity, Mirioth and So-Sara (M.A.S.S.).
+Goldshire is divided into nine Counties administered along feudal lines: Ran, hosting the administrative capital, Goldshire Hamlet; Elsenar; Holwinn; Syrelwynn; Crowsilver, a barren and nordic land full of myths and mist; Lunaris, the oldest subdivision of Goldshire and a once-cherished artistic paradise; Suthergold, a once barren and ignored land which has grown into a peaceful society with an arcane-steampunk vibe; Yardistan, the titular island of the former state and Goldshirean barony; and Amity, Mirioth and So-Sara (M.A.S.S.).

 Most Goldshirian settlements are villages or small towns, with the exception of a few large Western (Eastern?) cities such as Kingsgate, Cortallia-Rathwood, Demonsfall and Mesior.
 The topography is largely rolling temperate hill country, flattening to bocage plains in the southeast.

-Goldshire is ruled by the Duke with absolute authority.
-More practically, the Duke assigns the routine governance of portions of the Kingdom to the Counts who may be appointed by the crown.
-The government concerns itself with the Duchy's strategic direction, the running of important pan-Ducal institutions and liaison with the Shirerithian Imperial government.
-The largest Ducal institution is the military, which although farmed out to the County Militias in large parts remains combined within a single command structure.
-Intelligence for the Duke is gathered by a secretive organisation called the Assayers, a relic of the ancient Mercaja dynasty operating nominally as a supervisory office of the Avakair Mint and Bullion Depository.
-Unfortunately the Assayers are irreverent toward all power including the Duke, and operate entirely unregulated under their own agenda.
+Goldshire is ruled by the Sovereign with absolute authority.
+More practically, the ruling monarch assigns the routine governance of portions of the Kingdom to the Counts who may be appointed by the crown.
+The government concerns itself with the Kingdom's strategic direction, the running of the High Council and liaison with the Shirerithian Imperial government.
+The largest single institution is the military, which although farmed out to the County Militias in large parts remains combined within a single command structure.
+Intelligence for the ruling King or Queen is gathered by a secretive organisation called the Assayers, a relic of the ancient Mercaja dynasty operating nominally as a supervisory office of the Avakair Mint and Bullion Depository.
+Unfortunately the Assayers are irreverent toward all power including the sovereign, and operate entirely unregulated under their own agenda.
 Their relationship to the King or Queen of the day is thus complicated and at times downright unreliable, and all attempts to bring them into line have resulted in unfortunate 'consequences' for those involved.

-Statute law in Goldshire is written either by Ducal Decree or added to the Codex Aureus, Goldshire's unified statute established by Duke Wintersong.
-While the power to create or amend said statutes resides solely with the Duke, it is traditionally done so with the private consultations of ordinary Goldshirians and the reception of petitioners.
+Statute law in Goldshire is written either by Decree or added to the Codex Aureus, Goldshire's unified statute established by Duke Wintersong.
+While the power to create or amend said statutes resides solely with the sovereign, it is traditionally done so with the High Council and the reception of petitioners.